Dynamic Measure of Hyperuniformity and Nonhyperuniformity in Heterogeneous Media via the Diffusion Spreadability: Introduction

 \section{Introduction}

-Time-dependent interphase diffusion processes in multiphase heterogeneous media arise in a wide range of physical, chemical and biological contexts, including magnetic resonance imaging \cite{We05}, surface catalysis \cite{To02a,Sosna2020}, material design \cite{To02a,Sa03,Ta18} and cell-behavior modeling \cite{Br79,La81}.
-Heterogeneous media are ubiquitous; examples include composites, geological media, gels, foams, cell aggregates, among other natural and synthetic media \cite{ri96b,To02a,Mi02,Kl19b,Huang2021,To21a}.
+Time-dependent interphase diffusion processes in multiphase heterogeneous media arise in a wide range of physical, chemical and biological contexts, including magnetic resonance imaging \cite{We05}, surface catalysis \cite{To02a, Sosna2020}, material design \cite{To02a,Sa03,Ta18}, cell-behavior modeling \cite{Br79} and controlled drug delivery \cite{La81}.
+Heterogeneous media are ubiquitous; examples include composites, geological media, gels, foams, cell aggregates, among other natural and synthetic media \cite{To98b,To02a,Mi02,Kl19b,Huang2021}.
 It is well known that the effective transport properties of heterogeneous media generally depend on an infinite set of correlation functions that characterize the microstructure \cite{To02a,Se89,To21a}.

 The {\it spreadability} concept, as very recently developed and explored by Torquato \cite{To21d}, makes a direct link between time-dependent diffusive transport and the microstructure of a given heterogeneous material across length scales.
 Consider the time-dependent problem of mass transfer of a solute in a two-phase media, where phases 1 and 2 occupy volume fractions $\phi_1$ and $\phi_2$, respectively.
 Assume that at time $t = 0$, the solute is uniformly distributed throughout phase 2, and completely absent from phase 1.
 Assume also that the solute has the same diffusion coefficient $D$ in each phase at any $t$.
 We call the fraction of total solute present in phase 1 as a function of time $\mathcal{S}(t)$ \textit{spreadability}, since it is a measure of the spreadability of diffusion information as a function of time.
 Generalizing a formula due to Prager in three-dimensional physical (direct) space \cite{Pr63b}, Torquato showed that $\mathcal{S}(t)$ in any Euclidean space dimension $d$ is exactly related to the microstructure via the autocovariance function $\chi_{_V}(\mathbf{r})$ in direct space, or equivalently, via the spectral density $\tilde{\chi}_{_V}(\mathbf{k})$ in Fourier space \cite{To21d}: \begin{widetext}